xupgit/awslabs/Optimization_lab.md

 This lab is separated into steps that consist of general overview statements that provide information on the detailed instructions that follow.
 Follow these detailed instructions to progress through the lab.

 This lab comprises six primary steps: You will create an SDAccel project, add a kernel function and perform CPU emulation to validate application, then perform HW emulation to see how much acceleration is possible.
 You will then optimize the kernel code to reduce the latency and improve the initiation interval followed by optimizing the code to improve data transfer rate.
 Next you will download the bitstream on F1 and validate application execution.
-Appendix lists steps involved in building the full hardware.
+The Appendix section lists steps involved in building the full hardware.

 ## Step 1: Create an SDAccel Project
 ### 1.1.
-Source the SDAccel settings and create a directory called ptimization\_lab under _~/aws-fpga_.
+Source the SDAccel settings and create a directory called optimization\_lab under _~/aws-fpga_.
 Change the directory to the newly created directory.
 **1.1.1.** Execute the following commands in a terminal window to source the required Xilinx tools:

    ```